- Learn about Microsoft Teams

 See these tips for attendees, introducing the Microsoft Teams meeting controls and how to use them.

 How can I see who is in the Teams meeting?

 See who is attending the meeting by clicking or tapping the Participants icon in the Teams meeting controls.
 A column appears showing you meeting participants,

 I'm a student.
 Why did I recently receive an email about audio conferencing?

 The email you received about "audio conferencing for Microsoft Teams" was alerting you to the fact that Teams meetings created by students have a web link to join the meeting from your computer, but not a phone number to dial into the meeting.
 You can always join a Teams meeting from your phone once you have downloaded the Teams app for iOS or the Teams app for Android.
 The dial-in option will continue to appear for class meetings organized by faculty or staff.

 I'm an instructor.
 Do I need a Teams site for online Teams class sessions?

 No, the Teams site is not required to offer online class sessions.
-See Create an online class session in Outlook Calendar and How to notify students of online class sessions.

 How do I create a Teams meeting?